-- 1 Mehra MR, Kobashigawa J, Starling R, et al. Listing criteria for heart transplantation: International Society for Heart and Lung Transplantation guidelines for the care of cardiac transplant candidates-2006.
+- 1 Mehra MR, Kobashigawa J, Starling R, et al. Listing criteria for heart transplantation: International Society for Heart and Lung Transplantation guidelines for the care of cardiac transplant candidates - 2006.
 J Heart Lung Transplant, 2006;25(9):1024-42. - 2 Macdonald P. Heart transplantation: who should be considered and when?
 Intern Med J, 2008;38(12): 911-17. - 3 Sung RS, Althoen M, Howell TA, et al. Excess risk of renal allograft loss associated with cigarette smoking.
 Transplantation, 2001;71(12):1752-57. - 4 Kasiske BL & Klinger D. Cigarette smoking in renal transplant recipients.
 J Am Soc Nephrol, 2000;11(4):753-59. - 5 Botha P, Peaston R, White K, et al. Smoking after cardiac transplantation.
 Am J Transplant, 2008;8(4):866-71. - 6 Dew MA, DiMartini AF, Steel J, et al. Meta-analysis of risk for relapse to substance use after transplantation of the liver or other solid organs.
 Liver Transpl, 2008;14(2):159-72. - 7 van der Heide F, Dijkstra G, Porte RJ, et al. Smoking behavior in liver transplant recipients.
 Liver Transplantation, 2009; 15(6):648-55. - 8 Chacko RC, Harper RG, Gotto J et al. Psychiatric interview and psychometric predictors of cardiac transplant survival.
 Am J Psychiatry, 1996;153(12):1607-12. - 9 Dobbels F, Vanhaecke J, Desmyttere A et al. Prevalence and correlates of self-reported pretransplant non-adherence with medication in heart, liver and lung transplant candidates.
-Transplantation, 2005;79(11):1588-95. - Teeles-Cooeia D, Barbosa A, Mega I, et al. Adherence correlates in liver transplant candidates.
+Transplantation, 2005;79(11):1588-95. - 10 Teeles-Cooeia D, Barbosa A, Mega I, et al. Adherence correlates in liver transplant candidates.
 Transplantation Proceedings, 2009;41(5):1731-34. - 11 Barbour KA, Blumenthal JA, and Palmer SM.
 Psychosocial issues in the assessment and management of patients undergoing lung transplantation.
 Chest, 2006;129(5):1367-74. - 12 Denhaerynck K, Desmyttere A, Dobbels F, et al. Nonadherence with immunosuppressive drugs: U.S. compared with European kidney transplant recipients.
-Prog Transplant, 2006;16(3):206-14 - 13 Steering Committee of the Istanbul Summit.
-Organ trafficking and transplant tourism and commercialism: the Declaration of Istanbul.
-Lancet, 2008; 372(9632):5-6 - 14 International Summit on Transplant Tourism and Organ Trafficking.
-The Declaration of Istanbul on Organ Trafficking and Transplant Tourism.
-Clin J Am Soc Nephrol, 2008; 3(5):1227-31. - 15 Ethical Guidelines for Organ Transplantation from Deceased Donors.
+Prog Transplant, 2006;16(3):206-14 - 13 The Declaration of Istanbul on Organ Trafficking and Transplant Tourism (2018 Edition).
+Transplantation: February 2019, 103 (2):218-219. - 14 Martin DE, Van Assche K, Domínguez-Gil B et al. A new edition of the Declaration of Istanbul: updated guidance to combat organ trafficking and transplant tourism worldwide.
+Kidney international.
+2019 Apr 1;95(4):757-9. - 15 Ethical Guidelines for Organ Transplantation from Deceased Donors.
 Australian Government National Health and Medical Research Council, Canberra, 2016.

-2 Organ donor eligibility
+2 Organ donor suitability

 The majority of transplantation in Australia and New Zealand is possible because of deceased donation, including all heart, lung, pancreas, most liver, and approximately 70% of all kidney transplantation.
 Deceased donation is based on altruistic decisions of individuals and/or their families to donate organs to benefit other people.
 In Australia and New Zealand, as in all countries, there are more people who might benefit from organ transplantation than there are donor organs available.
-This is largely due to the small proportion of people who die in the specific circumstances under which organ donation is currently medically feasible (approximately 1% of hospital deaths).
+This is largely due to the small proportion of people who die in the specific circumstances under which organ donation is currently medically feasible (approximately 2% of hospital deaths).
 The framework within which deceased organ donation occurs includes the laws and regulations that govern the determination of death and the use of human organs and tissues for transplantation, as well as the policies and guidelines that direct clinical practice.
-2,3,4,5